robin-rpr/calos/doc/clearly-run.rst

   Set to :code:`Weird Al Yankovic`.
-While a process can figure out that it’s in an unprivileged container and what namespaces are active without this hint, that can be messy, and there is no way to tell that it’s a *Charliecloud* container specifically.
+While a process can figure out that it’s in an unprivileged container and what namespaces are active without this hint, that can be messy, and there is no way to tell that it’s a *Clearly* container specifically.
 This variable makes such a test simple and well-defined. (**Note:** This variable is unaffected by :code:`--unset-env`.)